lydiayhuang/08-2016-infinite-loops/README.md

 ```

 ### countVowels:
-`countVowels` takes one string as an argument and returns the number of vowels in the string.
+`countVowels` takes one string as an parameter and returns the number of vowels in the string.
 * [ ] instead of writing your own `for` loop, use `loop` to complete countVowels.

 ```javascript